gnatbomb/Single-Bit-Texting-Application/README.md

 Nicholas created the single signal solution and pushed to github on January 28.
 Discussed error handling and avoidance together in January 28 lab.
 Nicholas answered questions 1, 2, and 7 on the readme.
+Muhammad revised the submission code for readability and answered the remaining questions on February 1.